-97 An expense is recognised immediately in the statement of profit and loss when an expenditure produces no future economic benefits or when, and to the extent that, future economic benefits do not qualify, or cease to qualify, for recognition in the balance sheet as an asset.
+96. An expense is recognised immediately in the statement of profit and loss when an expenditure produces no future economic benefits.
+An expense is also recognised to the extent that future economic benefits from an expenditure do not qualify, or cease to qualify, for recognition in the balance sheet as an asset.

-98 An expense is also recognised in the statement of profit and loss in those cases when a liability is incurred without the recognition of an asset, as when a liability under a product warranty arises.
+97. An expense is recognised in the statement of profit and loss in those cases also where a liability is incurred without the recognition of an asset, for example, in the case of a liability under a product warranty.

-Measurement of the elements of financial statements
+Measurement of the Elements of Financial Statements

-99 Measurement is the process of determining the monetary amounts at which the elements of the financial statements are to be recognised and carried in the balance sheet and statement of profit and loss.
+98. Measurement is the process of determining the monetary amounts at which the elements of financial statements are to be recognised and carried in the balance sheet and statement of profit and loss.
 This involves the selection of the particular basis of measurement.

-100 A number of different measurement bases are employed to different degrees and in varying combinations in financial statements.
+99. A number of different measurement bases are employed to different degrees and in varying combinations in financial statements.
 They include the following:

 - (a) Historical cost.
-Assets are recorded at the amount of cash or cash equivalents paid or the fair value of the consideration given to acquire them at the time of their acquisition.
+Assets are recorded at the amount of cash or cash equivalents paid or the fair value of the other consideration given to acquire them at the time of their acquisition.
 Liabilities are recorded at the amount of proceeds received in exchange for the obligation, or in some circumstances (for example, income taxes), at the amounts of cash or cash equivalents expected to be paid to satisfy the liability in the normal course of business. - (b) Current cost.
-Assets are carried at the amount of cash or cash equivalents that would have to be paid if the same or an equivalent asset was acquired currently.
+Assets are carried at the amount of cash or cash equivalents that would have to be paid if the same or an equivalent asset were acquired currently.
 Liabilities are carried at the undiscounted amount of cash or cash equivalents that would be required to settle the obligation currently. - (c) Realisable (settlement) value.
 Assets are carried at the amount of cash or cash equivalents that could currently be obtained by selling the asset in an orderly disposal.
-Liabilities are carried at their settlement values; that is, the undiscounted amounts of cash or cash equivalents expected to be paid to satisfy the liabilities in the normal course of business. - (d) Present value.
-Assets are carried at the present discounted value of the future net cash inflows that the item is expected to generate in the normal course of business.
-Liabilities are carried at the present discounted value of the future net cash outflows that are expected to be required to settle the liabilities in the normal course of business. - (e) Fair value.
-Assets are carried at the amount at which they could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.

-101 The measurement basis most commonly adopted by entities in preparing their financial statements is historical cost.
+Liabilities are carried at their settlement values, that is, the undiscounted amounts of cash or cash equivalents expected to be required to settle the liabilities in the normal course of business. - (d) Present value.
+Assets are carried at the present value of the future net cash inflows that the item is expected to generate in the normal course of business.
+Liabilities are carried at the present value of the future net cash outflows that are expected to be required to settle the liabilities in the normal course of business. - 100.
+The measurement basis most commonly adopted by enterprises in preparing their financial statements is historical cost.
 This is usually combined with other measurement bases.
-For example, inventories are usually carried at the lower of cost and net realisable value, marketable securities may be carried at market value and pension liabilities are carried at their present value.
-Furthermore, some entities use the current cost basis as a response to the inability of the historical cost accounting model to deal with the effects of changing prices of non-monetary assets.
+For example, inventories are usually carried at the lower of cost and net realisable value and pension liabilities are carried at their present value.
+Furthermore, the current cost basis may be used as a response to the inability of the historical cost accounting model to deal with the effects of changing prices of non-monetary assets.

-Concepts of capital and capital maintenance
+Concepts of Capital and Capital Maintenance

-Concepts of capital
+Concepts of Capital

-102 A financial concept of capital is adopted by most entities in preparing their financial statements.
-Under a financial concept of capital, such as invested money or invested purchasing power, capital is synonymous with the net assets or equity of the entity.
-Under a physical concept of capital, such as operating capability, capital is regarded as the productive capacity of the entity based on, for example, units of output per day.
+101. Under a financial concept of capital, such as invested money or invested purchasing power, capital is synonymous with the net assets or equity of the enterprise.
+Under a physical concept of capital, such as operating capability, capital is regarded as the productive capacity of the enterprise based on, for example, units of output per day.